Deconvolution module #include "diplib/deconvolution.h"

 square error between and is minimized.

-) requires knowledge of the power spectra of the signal and the noise.
+Finding (returned in out) requires knowledge of the power spectra of the signal and the noise.

 The Wiener deconvolution filter is defined in the frequency domain as

-where is the Fourier transform of in
+where is the Fourier transform of in, is the Fourier transform of psf, is signalPower,

-.
+and is noisePower.
 These and are typically not known, but:

 -

-can be estimated as a flat function, assuming white noise.
-A 0D image can be given here, it will be expanded to the size of the other images.noisePower
+noisePowercan be estimated as a flat function, assuming white noise.
+A 0D image can be given here, it will be expanded to the size of the other images.noisePowershould not be zero anywhere, as that might lead to division by zero and consequently meaningless results.

-takes an estimate of the noise-to-signal
+The other syntax for dip::WienerDeconvolution takes an estimate of the noise-to-signal

 ratio instead of the signal and noise power spectra.
 Note that can be rewritten as